-SwissRN consists of a Steering Group, Local Nodes (led by Local Node Leaders), Institutions and a Stakeholder Engagement Group.
+SwissRN consists of a Steering Committee, Local Nodes (led by Local Node Leaders), Institutional Members, Working Groups, an Academy for Early Career Researchers, an Advisory Board and a Stakeholder Engagement Group.
 See Annex 1: Model Description - Local Node and Local Node Leader and Annex 2.
 Criteria for Joining SwissRN.

-The Steering Group, which consists of three to four persons, is responsible for the overall coordination of SwissRN activity and strategy.
+The Steering Committee, which consists of three or more persons, is responsible for the overall coordination of SwissRN activity and strategy.
 A part-time administrator, the SwissRN coordinator, supports it.